 top of page

 Change is a dynamic process that can be done in various ways.
-In psychotherapy, we will look for links between your emotional life, your behavior, and your relationships.
-It increases your self-awareness and ability to recognize triggers and patterns, helping you feel more in charge of your decisions and choices.
+In counselling, we will look for links between your emotional life, your behaviour, and your relationships.
+It increases your self-awareness and ability to recognise triggers and patterns, helping you feel more in charge of your decisions and choices.
 Collaboratively, we will think about the place you want to be as a person, and how to get there.

 What happens in our first meetings?